Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 Taking i-Risk seriously implies understanding that i-Risk is an X-Risk.

-In this article I’ll make the argument that we should take i-risk seriously, and treat carefully on the way to AGI without assuming either (a) inevitable machine benevolence, or (b) guaranteed safety is AGI is indifferent to us.
+In this article, I’ll make the argument that we should take i-risk seriously, and tread carefully on the way to AGI without assuming either (a) inevitable machine benevolence, or (b) guaranteed safety is AGI is indifferent to us.

 “AGI isn’t going to kill us – it won’t have some kind of malice towards humanity or reason to hurt humans!”

 I disagree.
-It might have plenty of completely valid reasons to hurt humans, and some might involve malice while others might simply involve insuring it’s own survival.
+It might have plenty of completely valid reasons to hurt humans, and some might involve malice, while others might simply involve ensuring its own survival.

 Human Extinction Through AGI Intention